-(i) Unquoted equity investment of BD 2,000,000 (2019: BD 2,000,000), represents Restricted Investment Account (RIA) Mudaraba Certificates pertaining to underlying investment in International Commodity Murabaha Financing for Corporate (Real Estate) entities with Kuwait Finance House "KFH" - Bahrain portfolio.
-The RIA Mudaraba Certificates mature on 3 September 2021 and carries an interest rate of 6.5% per annum.
+(i) Unquoted equity investment of BD 2,000,000 as of 31 December 2020, represented Restricted Investment Account (RIA) Mudaraba Certificates pertaining to underlying investment in International Commodity Murabaha Financing for Corporate (Real Estate) entities with Kuwait Finance House "KFH" - Bahrain portfolio.
+The RIA Mudaraba Certificates matured on 3 September 2021 and carried a profit rate of 6.5% per annum.

-The movement in the fair value of the investment at FVTPL is as follow:
+The movement in the fair value of the investments at FVTPL is as follow: